matomo-org/developer-documentation/docs/generated/master/Piwik/Site.md

 <a name="getIdSitesFromIdSitesString" id="getIdSitesFromIdSitesString"></a>
 ### `getIdSitesFromIdSitesString()`

-Checks the given string for valid site ids and returns them as an array.
+Checks the given string for valid site IDs and returns them as an array.

 #### Signature